WPManageNinja/fluent-smtp/readme.txt

 == 🚀 Security 🚀 ==
 Fluent SMTP is built by professionals and security and scalability in mind.
 Fluent SMTP provides several options for you to keep your email sending secure and safe.

-== 🚀 One Click Migration From WP Mail SMTP by WPForms 🚀 ==
-If you use other WP SMTP plugin like "WP Mail SMTP by WPForms", you can just install Fluent SMTP Plugin and migrate the settings by a single click.

 * Ability to store your SMTP / API credentials on the wp-config.php file
 * Ability to auto-delete old email logs